 Clue: it has something to do with tools.

-However with the right tools (and the right mindset, of course!), you can start making waves in the podcast-sphere.
-Armed with kickass content and a good story, all that you need to do is to edit and polish your podcast to ready it for public airtime.
+Fortunately, with the right tools (and the right mindset, of course!), you can start making waves in the podcast-sphere.
+However, a kickass content and a good story will not suffice, you also need to make sure the editing is flawless if you want to present something that is truly exceptional.

 One way to quickly polish a recorded audio is by using certain applications.
 Apps like Auphonic and Levelator are just two among the many that are used for automatic audio post-production.

-Auphonic is web-based automated post-production software for cleaning up audio.
-Users just upload their audio files, be it MP3, WAV, or MP4 and it will do the rest of the job.
-This will require little to no expert knowledge on audio editing.
+Auphonic is a web-based automated post-production software for cleaning up audio.
+Users just upload their audio files, be it MP3, WAV, or MP4 and it will do the rest.
+Auphonic will require little to zero audio editing knowledge.

-Auphonic levels, normalizes, and restores audio to create a professional podcast.
+Auphonic levels, normalizes, and restores audio to create a professional-sounding podcast.
 It also has automatic noise gate and ducking removal.

 It is easy to use and its interface is user-friendly.
 Auphonic also connects to Dropbox, YouTube, SoundCloud, and FileZilla among other external applications.